 Subject: Re: [RFC][PATCH] allow "unlimited" limit value.
-Posted by Pavel Emelianov on Tue, 25 Sep 2007 13:06:22 GMT
+Posted by Pavel Emelianov on Tue, 25 Sep 2007 13:34:00 GMT

-View Forum Message <> Reply to Message Balbir Singh wrote: > KAMEZAWA Hiroyuki wrote: >> On Tue, 25 Sep 2007 16:19:18 +0530 >> Balbir Singh <balbir@linux.vnet.ibm.com> wrote: >> >>> Hi, Kamezawa-San, >>> >> Hi. >> >>> Your changes make sense, but not CLUI (Command Line Usage) sense. >>> 1.
-The problem is that when we mix strings with numbers, tools that parse/use get confused and complicated >> yes, maybe. >>> 2.
-ULONGLONG MAX is a real limit, there is no such thing as unlimited. >>> If the user does ever go beyond ULONGLONG\MAX, we will limit him :-) >>> >> Oh. res counter.c uses LONGLONG MAX as default value. >> need fix ? or intended ? > Pavel do you remember why LONG was chosen instead of ULONG?
+View Forum Message <> Reply to Message

+'''

+Balbir Singh wrote:

+Pavel Emelyanov wrote:

+Balbir Singh wrote:

+KAMEZAWA Hiroyuki wrote:

+On Tue, 25 Sep 2007 16:19:18 +0530

+Balbir Singh <balbir@linux.vnet.ibm.com> wrote:

+>>>>

+Hi, Kamezawa-San,

+>>>>

+Hi,

+>>>>

+Your changes make sense, but not CLUI (Command Line Usage) sense.

+1. The problem is that when we mix strings with numbers, tools that

+parse/use get confused and complicated

+yes, maybe.

+>>>>

+2. ULONGLONG MAX is a real limit, there is no such thing as unlimited.

+If the user does ever go beyond ULONGLONG MAX, we will limit him :-)

+>>>>

+Oh. res_counter.c uses LONGLONG_MAX as default value.

+need fix ? or intended ?

+Pavel do you remember why LONG was chosen instead of ULONG?

 To prevent the overflow in "charge" routine.

-See, if you add two numbers less than LONG MAX, but with unsigned long type each, you will never have an overflowed result. >> And okay there is no "unlimited" state. >> >>> Having said that, I do wish to have a more intuitive interface for >>> users.
-May be a perl/python script to hide away the numbers game >>> from the users.
-What do you think? >> I agree with you that perl/python script can hide details. but they need knowledge >> about the maximum value, which is given as default value. >> In short, what I want is some value like RLIM INFINITY in ulimit. >> > I like the idea of RLIM INFINITY and how ulimit as a tool shows > a value.
-I guess we need something like RES\COUNTER\LIMIT\MAX > and the user tool can show the limit as maximum.
-We could also > define a special number, RES\COUNTER\LIMIT\INFINITY, such that this value.
+See, if you add two numbers less than LONG MAX, but with

+unsigned long type each, you will never have an overflowed result.

+>>

+Aah..
+Thanks, my memory short circuited on me.

+And okay there is no "unlimited" state.

+>>>>

+Having said that, I do wish to have a more intuitive interface for

+users.
+May be a perl/python script to hide away the numbers game

+from the users.
+What do you think?

+I agree with you that perl/python script can hide details, but they need knowledge

+about the maximum value, which is given as default value.

+In short, what I want is some value like RLIM_INFINITY in ulimit.

+>>>>

+I like the idea of RLIM_INFINITY and how ulimit as a tool shows

+a value.
+I guess we need something like RES_COUNTER_LIMIT_MAX

+and the user tool can show the limit as maximum.
+We could also

+define a special number, RES COUNTER LIMIT INFINITY, such that

+'''

+'''

 containers will not enforce limits when the limit is set to

-'''

->
+this value.

+>>>

 Because it seems that res_counter.c will be used for other resouce control purpose,

 I thought some generic way (value) to know/specify "the maximum value" is helpful for

 all resource controller interface.

->>
+>>>>

 If there is an concensus that treaing ULONGLONG_MAX as default, it's ok.

->>
+>>>>

 When I worked on the first version of res counters, I used 0 to indicate

 unlimited.
 When Pavel posted his version, I think derived from

 beancounters, we did not want to have unlimited containers, so he used

 the maximum value

 Yup!
 Setting LONGMAX pages for container means that this container

-is unlimited, since there're no such many pages on any arch:)
+is unlimited, since there're no such many pages on any arch :)

-Thanks,
+>>

+Pavel, we no longer account in pages, we do it in bytes.
+Second,

+this assumption cannot hold for long, memory sizes are growing,

+I think we need a special value.

+I see.
+And I also see that we've switched into unsigned long long.

+Well, no container may have the ULLMAX (or what is it?) bytes

+touched/allocated:) So I don't see any need in a special value.

+Thanks.

 -Kame

->>

 Thanks for looking into this,

+>>>

+>

 Containers mailing list

 Containers@lists.linux-foundation.org

 https://lists.linux-foundation.org/mailman/listinfo/containers

 '''